profrobwells/first-llm-classifier/docs/prompting-with-python.md

 :::

 A well-structured prompt helps the LLM provide more accurate and useful responses.

-For instance, you can set a system prompt to establish the model's tone and role.
+One common technique to improve results is open with a "system" prompt to establish the model's tone and role.
 Let's switch back to Llama 3.3 and provide a `system` message that provides a specific motivation for the LLM's responses.

 {emphasize-lines="3-7,13"}
 ```python